Yext delivered 100+ integrations in 3 months. See how they did it and why their old platform was slowing everything down.

 Do you have a good time to sleep?
 Do you have a good time to sleep?

-Because all the geopress we have, right, existing business needs and all the emerging needs to deliver agents and, infusing out into our processes, a lot of a lot of pressure points.
+Because all the dual pressures we have existing business needs and all the emerging needs to deliver agents and, infusing AI into our processes, a lot of pressure points.
 And often integrations are the center of that as well.
 So, yeah, take a look at the tools you have and try to figure out if they're the right way to move forward.
 So welcome, Alex.

-And then, over at Yext, Talassie is responsible for implementing solution systems integrations, improving business operations, and he leads an applications team responsible for complex business requirements, turning into solutions, as well.
-And so, so Talase is gonna take a deep dive, into the drivers of change at Yext, some of the challenges they faced, with the growth, their goals for technology transformation, and also they're gonna share some best practices that you can take back with you, after the event.
-Welcome, Tula.
+And then, over at Yext, Tulasi is responsible for implementing solution systems integrations, improving business operations, and he leads an applications team responsible for complex business requirements, turning into solutions, as well.
+Tulasi is going to take a deep dive, into the drivers of change at Yext, some of the challenges they faced, with the growth, their goals for technology transformation, and also they're going to share some best practices that you can take back with you, after the event.
+Welcome, Tulasi.

 Thanks for the intro, Paul.
 Happy to share our story.

 Alright.
 Thank you very much.
 Appreciate the introduction, Paul.
-As you mentioned, I'm Alex Worm, principal analyst at Nucleus Research, covering the integration and data management markets primarily.
+As you mentioned, I'm Alex Wurm, principal analyst at Nucleus Research, covering the integration and data management markets primarily.

 As with any of them, we've had a little bit of mania as all of these different spaces have been reinvented by AI.
-So, naturally, I'm gonna try to walk you through how this applies to iPaaS and some of the considerations we're looking at in our research.
+So, naturally, I'm going to try to walk you through how this applies to iPaaS and some of the considerations we're looking at in our research.

 At Nucleus, my research focuses mainly on delivering credible ROI analyses alongside customer driven insights drawn directly from our engagement with end users.